 Express.js

 Express.js is a minimal Node.js web application framework that provides features for web and mobile apps.
-It is often used to build single-page, multi-page, and hybrid web applications.
-Express simplifies routing, middleware integration, and server-side logic.
+It is often used to build single-page and multi-page web applications, as well as hybrid ones.
+Express simplifies routing and middleware integration while organizing server-side logic.

 06